 * Graduate student teachers also have the opportunity to develop materials for the integrated curriculum.

-Since its inception in 1997, graduate students have contributed extensively to developing materials for all instructional levels of the Developing Multiple Literacies curriculum.
+Since its inception in 1997, graduate students have contributed extensively to developing materials for all instructional levels of the Developing Multiple Literacies curricula.
 Such work is usually conducted during the summer and supported with a summer stipend.

 * Once graduate student teachers have the requisite background in teaching at Levels I – IV, they may create a Level V course.

 Usually, a graduate student works with a faculty member to create a course proposal that clearly indicates course objectives, materials, and assessment procedures.
-As all departmental course proposals, this proposal is submitted to the faculty for approval.
+As with all departmental course proposals, this proposal is submitted to the faculty for approval.
 Actual teaching assignments are made in response to the Department’s curricular needs.

 In this role the graduate student teaches one section of a course in Levels I ?
 III and, under the supervision of the Curriculum Coordinator, takes responsibility for coordinating all work pertaining to courses at that level, intensive and non-intensive.
-Specifically, this involves calling and leading level meetrings during the semester, coordinating all assessment procedures for all sections, ensuring consistency across all sections of the course, observing and providing feedback to the other sections, and suggesting improvements to the level for subsequent semesters.
+Specifically, this involves calling and leading level meetings during the semester, coordinating all assessment procedures for all sections, ensuring consistency across all sections of the course, observing and providing feedback to the other sections, and suggesting improvements to the level for subsequent semesters.

 * Through various departmental and faculty projects, graduate student teachers have the opportunity to participate in curriculum-based research.